Amplitude death

-In the theory of dynamical systems, amplitude death is complete cessation of oscillations.
-The system can be in a state of either periodic motion or chaotic motion before it goes to amplitude death.
+In the theory of dynamical systems, amplitude death refers to a complete stop of oscillations as a result of coupling interactions.
+The phenomenon can arise from systems either in periodic motion or chaotic motion before it goes to amplitude death.
+Understanding the complex behavior of oscillators is important for applications in pendulums, fluid, ecological, and population dynamics.

 A dynamical system can go to amplitude death because of change in intrinsic parameters of the system or its interaction with other systems or its environment.